andreusala/design-patterns/src/FactoryMethod/README.md

 ### English <img src="https://cdn.staticaly.com/gh/hjnilsson/country-flags/master/svg/gb.svg" width="22" />
-Is a creational design pattern that provides an interface for creating objects in a superclass, while allowing subclasses to alter the type of objects to be created.
+It is a creational design pattern that provides an interface for creating objects in a superclass, while allowing subclasses to alter the type of objects to be created.

 #### How to implement it
 1. Make all products follow the same interface.
 This interface should declare methods that make sense in all products.